akhilesh-reddy/Salary-classification-based-on-job-description/README.md

 Here in this project, we classified the salaries into two categories(high and low) and classified the jobs using job description.

 [Salary prediction based on job description.ipynb] (https://github.com/akhilesh-reddy/Salary-classification-based-on-job-description/blob/master/Salary%20prediction%20based%20on%20job%20description.ipynb) file contains the code for the analysis

+[Salary prediction based on job description.ipynb](https://github.com/akhilesh-reddy/Salary-classification-based-on-job-description/blob/master/Salary%20prediction%20based%20on%20job%20description.ipynb) file has the code for the analysis

 ### Technologies
 Project is created with:
 * Python 3.6.5